-court to properly exercise its discretion, there must be an evidentiary basis to dismiss the case.
-An evidentiary hearing is almost always necessary to provide clear and convincing evidence to support dismissal for fraud, even where neither party requests the hearing.
+A trial court's decision on whether to dismiss a case for fraud on the court is reviewed under a somewhat narrowed abuse of discretion standard, to take into account that the dismissal must be established by clear and convincing evidence.
+For the trial court to properly exercise its discretion, there must be an evidentiary basis to dismiss the case.
+The better practice is for the trial court to conduct an evidentiary hearing and make specific findings of clear and convincing evidence to support dismissal for fraud, even where neither party requests the hearing.
 The appellate court may remand the case to conduct a hearing.